 Don't forget that there is a one-year time limit on applying for asylum; but consult with an asylum expert or attorney if a year has in fact passed since your U.S. entry, to see whether you fall under an exception and can still apply.

-This section requests your signature and information about the person who prepared the application.
+If someone else prepared the I-589 for you, you'll need to enter information about them.
 Keep in mind that a person who files a fraudulent application can be subjected to criminal penalties and barred from getting any applications or benefits approved by USCIS and will probably be deported.
 There are also criminal penalties for failure to disclose one's role in helping to prepare and/or submit an application that contains false information.
-Finally, USCIS may use the information on the application to deport you, if you are not granted asylum.

 Leave these blank for now.